joshdewhurst/dora-client/README.md

 *	as a user I want to be able to see a trending page with all of the trending songs and albums
 * 	as a user I want to be able to interact with other peoples posts
 * 	as a user I want to be able to search a song or album and have the information displayed to me

+---
+## Our Approach Used

+As a group, we wanted to create something that we felt passionate and excited about.
+After discussing and brainstorming we came back to music and decided to create a social media app where users can engage with their friends by posting songs, music, and engaging with others.
+We utalized Miro primarlily to communicate and plan out our project.
+We had a brainstorming table, a bug board, a weekly tracker of what we did everyday, and visual representations of our app.
+We didn't have any merge or Github issues, primarliy because our group was exceptional with communication on what files were being worked on and when a pull request was made, it was quickly merged and pulled down.

+We also utalized discord as a way to work outside of class and share code snippets, share screens, and just aid in communication.
+Our focus was in helping each other and filling in each other's weaknesses to be a better team and create something visually appealing and useful.

+---

 # MVP Goals/Stretch Goals

 ### MVP
-- user is able to post a song/album
+* [X] user is able to post a song/album
-- a feed that shows what songs/albums other user's have posted
+* [X] a feed that shows what songs/albums other user's have posted
-- a trending page with trending songs and albums
+* [X] a trending page with trending songs and albums
-- search function for songs and albums
+* [X] search function for songs and albums
-- editing and updating user profile
+* [X] editing and updating user profile
--

 ### Stretch Goals

-- allow users to play a song/album embedded on the site
+* [] allow users to play a song/album embedded on the site
-- users are able to react to other's people's posts
+* [] users are able to react to other's people's posts
-- logo for our app
+* [X] logo for our app
-- delete profile
+* []delete profile